delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ![img](https://screenshotscdn.firefoxusercontent.com/images/ac299862-5c00-4c10-9880-c78c1ff7cf98.png)

-__Incidence list__ is a list wheere each vertex, u, has a list of vertices pointed to by an edge leading away from u.
+__Incidence list__ is a list where each vertex, u, has a list of vertices pointed to by an edge leading away from u.

 ## Circuits